 Constitutional Provisions Against Police Misconduct in Nebraska

 In order to protect citizens against police misconduct and prevent officers from abusing the power they are given, there are many rules set up in the U.S. Constitution and its amendments.
 Under the Fourth Amendment, authorities cannot search or seize the property of a suspect, or arrest him or her, without a specific warrant created for these actions or with probable cause, meaning that officers had enough evidence to believe a crime had been committed.
-Police who commit such acts without warrant or probable cause are guilty of illegal search and seizure and/or false arrest.
+Police who commit such acts without a warrant or probable cause is guilty of illegal search and seizure and/or false arrest.

 In addition, the Fifth Amendment sets in place the need for due process of the law, prohibiting unlawful trial and leading to the creation of the Miranda Rights.
 Every suspect arrested must be read their rights by an authority when placed under arrest in order to guarantee that he or she knows what they can do and what can be used against them during an arrest and trial.
 Among the rights given by the Eighth Amendment, arrestees cannot be subject to excessive bail or fines, and cannot be subjected to cruel and unusual punishment, such as torture.

 While these are just some of the laws set to uphold citizens' rights and prevent abuses of power by authorities, there are many more detailing further rights.
-Unfortunately, these laws can still be broken and unlawful action hidden by officers of the law.
+Unfortunately, these laws can still be broken and unlawful actions hidden by officers of the law.

 Types of Police Misconduct in Nebraska

 As interaction with police officers occurs during many steps of a criminal investigation, there are many chances for, and many types of, misconduct.
 Types of misconduct include:

 - False confession;